sfvicente/BlazorBestPracticesAndGuidelines/Docs/HttpCommunication/HttpCommunication-General.md

 <br>

-### Use  `PutJsonAsync`  to send HTTP PUT requests to a server.
+### Use `PostJsonAsync` to send HTTP POST requests to a server.

-The `HttpClient` method `PutJsonAsync`  sends an HTTP PUT request, including JSON-encoded content.
+The `HttpClient` method `PostJsonAsync` sends an HTTP POST request, including JSON-encoded content, and parses the JSON response body to create an object.

 ```csharp
 @code {